bduggan/raku-samaki/README.md

     〈 cells(0).content 〉

-alternatively, a three less-than signs in a row can be used, like this:
+alternatively, three less-than signs in a row can be used, like this:

     <<< cells(0).content >>>